Technically56/HaToKuSe/README.md

 ```

 ### Commands
-Once connected, you can use the following commands:
+Once connected, you can use the following commands (assuming myfile is a uuid):

 *   **`SET <key> <value>`**
     *   Stores a value in the cluster.